JohnEBoyBaby/i.Q/README.md

 #i.Q

+...
+Qh taQe yQur "TIME" ...
+DQN'T LIVE TQQ FAST ... trQuble will cQme and 'it' WILL PASS ...
+FIND A WOMAN ... and ...
+YOU'LL FIND LOVE ... and DON'T FORGET 'son' 'daughter' ...
+"THERE IS" "SOMEONE" "UP ABOVE" ..! https://www.youtube.com/watch?v=Mqfwbf3X8SA ...
+IN THIS SIMPLE KIND kind of WO('man') ..!
+TO LOVE AND UNDERSTAND ... https://www.youtube.com/watch?v=3K-12i0jclM ... get your 'lust' a 'rich man's gold' ...
+ALL THAT YOU NEED IS IN YOUR SOUL ..!7Q ... now abQut the "NUMBER" "4i" IN TRUTH WHEN I HAD THE "DISCOVERY" "41" ... ...
+EVEN I TO THIS DAY THEN AND NOW HAVE NO IDEA OF THE ABSOLUTE MAGNITUDE OF WHAT "IT" MEANS TO "US" MATHEMATICALLY SCIENTIFICALLY ARTISTICALLY SPIRITUALLY SPEAKING "SEE"ING "HEAR"ING "FEEL"ING "BE"ING ...
+TRUTH.
+ACCEPT NO IMITATION.

 HEY ..!
 Hey ..! hey ..! https://www.youtube.com/watch?v=Hu8P_XKVDpU&t=395s ...
 "41" ...
 HEY ..!
 Hey ..! hey ..!7Q

 WHEN I AM "WALKING" BY THE "WATER" ... https://www.youtube.com/watch?v=p9D9TP6oDzY ...
 WHEN I STEP INTO THE "LIGHT" ...